gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 )
 ```

 Let's track that then.
 We maintain a set of blocked goroutines.
 If a goroutine goes from unblocked to blocked, it gets added to this set.
-If it goes from blocked to unblocked, it gets removed from the set:
+If it goes from blocked to unblocked, it gets removed from the set.

 *Note: according to the [Go ABI](https://github.com/golang/go/blob/master/src/cmd/compile/abi-internal.md), a register is reserved to store the current goroutine.
 On my system (ARM64), it is `R28` [accessible](/blog/an_optimization_and_debugging_story_go_dtrace.html#addendum-a-goroutine-aware-d-script) in DTrace with `uregs[R_X28]`.
 This is handy when a Go runtime function does not take the goroutine to act on, as an argument.*